cc54321/healthiest-meals-client/README.md

 10 create secure registration and login page

-11 create  a favorites page to be accessed by loged in users
+11 create  a favorites page to be accessed by logged in users